ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 Neutron Dynamic Total Structure Factor
 ''''''''''''''''''''''''''''''''''''''

--  available for trajectories only

 The Neutron Dynamic Total Structure Factor is a term used in scientific research, especially in neutron scattering experiments, to investigate how particles or atoms within a material contribute to its overall structure and dynamics.
 This factor provides valuable insights into how these components move and interact over time.

+**Calculation of Partial Coherent Intermediate Scattering Functions and Dynamic Structure Factors**

 This is a combination of the Dynamic Coherent and the Dynamic Incoherent Structure Factors.
 It is a fully neutron-specific analysis, where the